AndreiDrang/python3-anticaptcha/README.md

 from python3_anticaptcha import FunCaptchaTask
 # Enter the key to the AntiCaptcha service from your account.
 Anticaptcha service key.
 ANTICAPTCHA_KEY = ""
-# G-ReCaptcha ключ сайта
+# G-ReCaptcha site key
 SITE_KEY = ''
-# Ссылка на страницу с капчёй
+# Link to the page with captcha
 PAGE_URL = ''
-# Возвращается строка с ключём для отправки на проверку.
-Get full data for solve captcha.
+# Get full data for solve captcha.
 user_answer = FunCaptchaTask.FunCaptchaTask(anticaptcha_key=ANTICAPTCHA_KEY,
                                             proxyType="http",
                                             proxyAddress="8.8.8.8",